LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 The training then starts automatically.
 Since Huggingface models compute the loss internally, in most standard cases, the `Trainer`  passes the input data to the model, extracts the loss from the output, and does the backward step.
 It also has built-in logging capabilities to log the loss and other metrics.
 Another main advantage of the `Trainer` lies in its ability to do multi-device training without requiring the user to care of dispatching the model and data to all devices manually.
 Also, it comes with an extension that allows more sophisticated tweaks, like training with half-precision.

-By design, the `Trainer` is one monolithic block that handles the training end-to-end without relying internally on subclasses that structure the process.

 There are two different options to customize certain aspects of the training.

 Firstly, callbacks can be created using a dedicated API.
 These callbacks are then executed at certain events while training (i.e., the end of an epoch).
-The main purpose of callbacks is not to modify but to extend the `Trainer`.
+The primary purpose of callbacks is not to modify but to extend the `Trainer`.
-Callbacks are an easy tool to define additional operations, like pruning the model after each epoch or modifying the gradients before each update-step of the optimizer.
+Callbacks are an easy tool to define additional read-only operations, like logging or saving certain parts of a model.

 Secondly, if a task requires modifying the `train-test-val`-loop itself, creating a custom trainer via subclassing is the best option.
 Each of these loops is structured in a two-fold way.
 A method that ends with `<train/test/val>-step` defines the logic to process a single batch of data, while the `<train/test/val>-step` methods define the loops as a whole.
 So it is possible to device whether to change parts of these stages or to rewrite them completely.